jorisvink/sanctum/docs/cathedral.md

 to clients.
 A wrapped SS is called an Ambry and the cathedral is never able to unwrap these keys.

-Each flock can have their own Ambry bundle.
+Each flock has their own Ambry bundle.

 ## Federation